March 4, 2024

-For the first time since 2016, USCIS is increasing its fees for several applications and petitions.
+For the first time since 2016, the United States Citizenship and Immigration Services (USCIS) is increasing its fees for several applications and petitions.
 This change, effective April 1, 2024, is significant to help the agency recover more of its operating costs and expedite the processing of new applications.

 These fee hikes will impact business immigration applicants and those applying for the H-1B visa lottery.
 If you have questions about these changes, contact American Immigration Law Group today.